IQEngine/IQEngine/README.md

 * Share your RF recordings or RFML datasets with others, without them having to download files or install any software
 * IQEngine only fetches the portion of the samples you're viewing, allowing you to quickly browse very large RF recordings
 * Test signal detection algorithms and visualize results
-* Interactively earn about different Fourier and wavelet transforms and filters by applying them to interesting signals
+* Interactively learn about different Fourier and wavelet transforms and filters by applying them to interesting signals
 * Organize and search through millions of RF recordings via metadata queries

 Try IQEngine now using the canonical instance at [www.iqengine.org](http://iqengine.org/) hosted by [GNU Radio](https://www.gnuradio.org/) and connected to the official [SigMF](https://github.com/gnuradio/SigMF) examples repository.
 You can use the same website to open local RF recordings, the processing is all done client-side.